schveiguy/raylib-d/README.md

 ### *NEW* Method 1: install appropriate raylib library with helper tool

-In version 4.2.1 of raylib-d, a new subproject `raylib-d:install` is included, along with pre-built binary libraries of raylib.
+In raylib-d version 4.2.1 onwards, a new `raylib-d:install` subproject is included, along with pre-built binary raylib libraries.
 This greatly simplifies the process of obtaining pre-built libraries.
-Note that this is a *work in progress* and not every binary distribution is included.
+Note that this is a *work in progress* and not all binary distributions are included.

 To run this, run this command from your project directory, and it will copy all the appropriate library files to your project directory: